-In August 2009, the Board of Directors approved and the Company executed a management agreement with The PAN Network ("PAN"), a private business management and consulting company wholly-owned by the Company's Chief Executive Officer.
+In August 2009, the Board of Directors approved and the Company executed a management agreement with The PAN Network ("PAN"), a private business management and consulting company wholly-owned by the Company's former Chief Executive Officer.
 The agreement is in consideration of \$18,000 per month, and calls for PAN to provide (a) office and board room space, including reception, utilities, landline phone/fax, computers, copiers, projectors, and miscellaneous services; (b) financial services, including accounting, corporate filing and bookkeeping; (c) project and administrative services; (d) resource targeting, acquisition, development and management services; (e) marketing services, communications, marketing materials management, and writing services; (f) strategic planning, milestone management and critical path analysis; and (g) online services, including web site hosting, web site design, web site maintenance, and email services.
 The agreement includes Mr. Leopold's salary of \$15,000 per month, which will accrue entirely to deferred compensation during any period in which the commitment remains unpaid.
 The term of the agreement is one year, and automatically renews annually on January 1 each year unless otherwise terminated by either party.
-As of March 31, 2022 and December 31, 2021, the outstanding balance of the NQDC plan is \$2,271,920 and \$2,222,920, respectively.
+This agreement was suspended on May 16, 2022 pending the completion of a private transaction by Mr. Leopold.
+As of September 30, 2022 and December 31, 2021, the outstanding balance of the NQDC plan is \$2,289,920 and \$2,222,920, respectively.